 2.3.5.
 Viewing Components on a Host

-To manage components running on a specific host, choose a FQDN on Hosts Home.
+To manage components running on a specific host, choose a FQDN on the Hosts page.
 For example, choose c6403.ambari.apache.org in the default example shown.
 Summary-Components lists all components installed on that host.